alrammahi-mariia/countries-app/README.md

 ## Credits

 This project was developed as part of the React Advanced course at Business College Helsinki.
-Thank to our course instructor, [Martin Holland](https://github.com/martin-holland), for the guidance and support throughout the course!
+Thanks to our course instructor, [Martin Holland](https://github.com/martin-holland), for the guidance and support throughout the course!